 - Event Planning Checklist for a Successful Outdoor Party Part 2

 Sit out all your cutting boards or plates in front of each chair.

 Then add your silverware.
 We used plastic gold utensils.
+You can find these at your local dollar store like dollar tree.
 I wanted to go easy for this party.
 My goal in addition to elegant and casual was also an easy breakdown.
 Wait until you hear about the easy breakdown at the end.

 You can add anything under the twine but we went with rosemary.
 I was looking for something that was used in medicine.

 Since my sister had a rosemary bush and it was free I decided that rosemary would be perfect.
 Plus rosemary was used in ancient times as a medicinal plant to alleviate muscle pain, improve memory and boost the immune and circulatory system.
 What a great option!